-According to her husband Sacha Baron Cohen, it was love at first sight when he met Australian actress Isla Fisher, though it took Fisher a couple of decades to feel the same.
-In case you need a refresher: Cohen is that dynamic comedian known for out-of-the-box gems like Borat, The Dictator, and Brüno as well as the Ali G show.
+According to her husband Sacha Baron Cohen, it was love at first sight when he met Australian actress Isla Fisher.
+Though it took Fisher a couple of decades to feel the same.
+In case you need a refresher, Cohen is that dynamic comedian known for out-of-the-box gems.
+He starred in Borat, The Dictator, and Brüno as well as the Ali G show.
 Fisher, on the other hand, starred in movies like Scooby-Doo, Wedding Crashers, Hot Rod, Confessions of a Shopaholic, The Great Gatsby, Bachelorette, and Now You See Me.

 Sacha Baron Cohen as Borat

 Of course, Isla Fisher is only joking but goes to show you their sense of humor.
 Cohen recently reprised the role of Kazakhstan journalist Borat Sagdiyev in Amazon Prime’s sequel to the 2006 hit comedy.
 Fisher is relieved that she likes to remain very oblivious to the behavior of her husband when he is performing as Borat.
 Referring to a scene from Borat: Subsequent Movie, she stated, “I’m lucky in that I’m not privy to the information usually until it happens, so I don’t see that he was at a gun rally until he’s home safe.
 I think he’s learnt the hard way that if he gives me the information up front, that I put the kibosh on it.”